ietf-wg-cellar/ebml-specification/specification.markdown

 #### version

-The `version` lists an incremental non-negative integer that specifies the version of the docType documented by the `EBML Schema`.
+The `version` lists an non-negative integer that specifies the version of the docType documented by the `EBML Schema`.
 Unlike XML Schemas, an `EBML Schema` documents all versions of a docType's definition rather than using separate `EBML Schemas` for each version of a `docType`. `EBML Elements` may be introduced and deprecated by using the `minver` and `maxver` attributes of `<element>`.

 The `version` attribute is REQUIRED within the `<EBMLSchema>` Element.